Derrick-Aung/mellowdy/README.md

 To Fix:
 - [X] Add alert to enhance user experience
 - [X] Fix lag between user interaction and music played
+- [ ] Add some prompt to user when album is empty